Founding and early years of St John Ambulance

 Following this elevation, St John Kenya now sits in the Grand Council of the Order of St John, which ratifies all the programmes and policies of the St John worldwide.

 Today, St John Kenya continues to expand its programmes to keep up with the rising demand.
-Part of their ongoing initiatives include increasing access to maternal care in hard-to-reach villages through motorcycle ambulances, reduction of road deaths through emergency care centres stationed at key blackspots, as well as building resilience of vulnerable groups like prisons to cope with local emergencies through emergency preparedness training.
+Part of their ongoing initiatives include increasing access to maternal care in hard-to-reach villages through motorcycle ambulances, reduction of road deaths through Highway Emergency Rescue Centres stationed at key blackspots along major highways, as well as building resilience of vulnerable groups like prisons to cope with local emergencies through emergency preparedness training.